Almost without question, there is a “character” on every team in the National Football League.

 McMahon’s limited appearances were good enough to earn All-WAC honors as well as an Honorable Mention All-America nomination from the Associated Press.

-Toward the end of the ‘78 season, McMahon went down with an injury of his own.
+Toward the end of 1978, McMahon went down with an injury of his own.

-The injury was serious enough that the coaching staff redshirted McMahon for the 1979 season.
+The injury was serious enough that the coaching staff redshirted him for the 1979 season.

 While McMahon was stuck holding a clipboard and watching Wilson succeed in ‘79, he was causing a ruckus away from the field.